Why long exposure photography? Long exposure ideas.

 An awesome example of long exposure is to photograph traffic light trails.
 The final image is always a surprise.
 We cannot expect the effect of the light trails captured in the frame, but we can and should always plan the composition of the image in advance by envisioning where the light trails will fall into the frame.

 Always remember to keep it as simple as possible and most importantly… be safe!

 Why long exposure photography?
 There are times in photography when we don’t want people in our frame.
 How annoying to have people taking selfies in your shot!
 Therefore, by using long exposure photography strategy we can eliminate this problem, we can blur them or make them to look like ghosts.

 The same principle goes for unattractive floating objects that pollute the water in front of us like in a river, in a lake or in the sea.

 Another great example of long exposure is taking a photo of moving clouds to make them look creamy.
 The sky, in my opinion, looks more attractive.

 Still wondering why long exposure photography?
 The outcome is often exciting and highly rewarding.
 It is an advanced photography technique but with time you will get the hang of it.

 So go out and get long exposing!

-You may also want to check out my Scapes page for more photos on landscape photography.
+You may also want to check out my other travel articles on my blog posts page.

 Subscribe to the newsletter to get the latest blog entries and updates in your inbox.
 Your email address will not be sold or used for purposes other than subscription for the newsletter.